Encyclopedia of fire safety

 - Dimensions 40x19x43mm

-- Mass 55 gr
+- Weight 55 gr

-- Angle of rotation: 120 degrees.
+- Angle of rotation: 120 degrees

-- Working speed: 0.17sec / 60 degrees (4.8V no load)
+- Operating speed: 0.17sec/60 degrees (4.8V no load)

-- Working speed: 0.13sec / 60 degrees (6V no load)
+- Operating speed: 0.13sec/60 degrees (6V no load)

-- Starting torque: 9.4kg / cm at 4.8V power supply
+- Starting torque: 9.4kg/cm at 4.8V supply

-- Starting torque: 11kg / cm at 6V power supply
+- Starting torque: 11kg/cm with 6V supply

-- Working voltage: 4.8 - 7.2V
+- Operating voltage: 4.8 - 7.2V

 - All drive parts are made of metal